sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 # Web Audio

+A common feature of TV apps is to play audios.
+The WebAudio plugin offers a convenient interface to interact with the audio player of the STB.
+You can use it to play / pause audios.
-The Web Audio plugin provides a powerful and versatile system for controlling audio on the Web, allowing developers to choose audio sources, add effects to audio, apply spatial effects (such as panning) and much more.
+It also allowing developers to choose audio sources, add effects to audio, apply spatial effects (such as panning) and much more.

+Although it�s possible to implement a fully custom audio solution, the use of the WebAudio plugin from the SDK is highly recommended.

 ## Example app